TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 *   We use MailChimp to distribute our Newsletter
 *   Third-party vendors, including Google, use cookies to serve ads based on a user's prior visits to our website and/or other websites
 *   Google's use of advertising cookies enables it and its partners to serve ads to our users based on their visit to our sites and/or other websites
-*   Users may opt out of personalized advertising by visiting YourAdChoices or on our new privacy settings page, which will become avaiable by My 25, 2018
+*   Users may opt out of personalized advertising by visiting YourAdChoices or our privacy settings page

 Third parties we use for advertising: